meixger/dotnet-dsdl/README.md

 Seealso: https://en.wikipedia.org/wiki/Document_Schema_Definition_Languages

 It was originally developed within the Mono Project.
-It is rewritten to become as modern as .NET generics and .NET Standard 1.3.
+It is rewritten to become as modern as .NET generics and .NET Standard ~~1.3.~~ 2.0 and 2.1.

 ## Porting TODO